automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Rahiolisaurus.md

 # Rahiolisaurus
-## Description: This Indian dinosaur is represented by seven tangled individuals.
+## This Indian dinosaur is represented by seven tangled individuals.